Order of Saint Stanislaus (House of Romanov): Legitimist conferral in exile

-Present fount of honour is Grand Duchess Maria Vladimirovna of Russia, preeminent pretender to the Russian throne.
+Present fount of honour is Grand Duchess Maria Vladimirovna of Russia.
 Initially active in exile after the revolution, in recent years it has enjoyed degrees of recognition by some prominent Russian institutions, as well as full recognition by the International Commission on Orders of Chivalry and others.

 Organisation

 The heads of the Russian Imperial House in exile have continued to award Imperial and Royal Order of Saint Stanislaus.
 H.I.H.
-Grand Duchess Maria Vladimirovna, pretender to the Russian throne, and head of the Russian Imperial House, continues to award the Russian Imperial Order of Saint Stanislaus as a dynastic order of knighthood.
+Grand Duchess Maria Vladimirovna, head of the Russian Imperial House, continues to award the Russian Imperial Order of Saint Stanislaus as a dynastic order of knighthood.
 These actions were disputed by her relative Dmitry Romanov.

 Knights of the Order of Saint Stanislaus are granted nobility in every class if they do not already possess this status: hereditary nobility in the First class, personal nobility in the Second and Third classes.

 Knights of the Order of Saint Stanislaus were once also awarded a pension: the 30 senior knights of the First class received 143 rubles, the 60 senior gentlemen of the Second class received 115 rubles, and the 90 senior gentlemen of the Third class received 86 rubles.